0 User Reviews

 OpenVPN

 SaferVPN uses the following OpenVPN encryption: AES-256 for data channel cipher, RSA-2048 for the Transport Layer Security (TLS) handshake, and SHA-256 for control channel hash authentication.
+SaferVPN also uses SHA-1 is for the data channel handshake (which is also secure).
+SaferVPN has now confirmed that it does use perfect forward secrecy (PFS) for all OpenVPN and IKEv2 connections.

-This is a strong OpenVPN setup.
+This is a reliable OpenVPN setup.
 The SaferVPN Windows and macOS apps also include DNS leak protection and a kill switch, but as we have seen, these are not always effective.
 SaferVPN's Android and iOS apps include a kill switch, which remains a very useful, if all too unusual, feature.

 Final thoughts

-SaferVPN has made some major improvements, and is now close to being a great service.
-It uses excellent encryption, has plenty of servers in useful locations, allows five connections at once, and has a good logging policy.
-It also offers some very handy bells and whistles, such a Chrome extension and strong support for IKEv2.
-Only somewhat underwhelming speed performance and sub-par (but friendly!) customer support now holds SaferVPN back.
-IPv6 users, though, should take additional security precautions.
+Since it was first released, SaferVPN has made some major improvements, and it is now getting to be a much more recommendable service.
+It uses excellent encryption, has plenty of servers in useful locations, allows five connections at once, and has a reasonable logging policy.

 5 Comments